mingyuanzhou/SiD/README.md

 ### Distilling EDM2

-Here are examples for each method:
+Here are examples for each method (adjust --batch-gpu as needed to reduce memory usage):

 - **SiD:**
   ```bash